Uniformly gamma-radonifying families of operators and and the stochastic Weiss conjecture: Uniformly --radonifying families

 Finally, if $(h_k)_{k\geq 1}$ is an arbitrary orthonormal basis of $H$ we let $U$ be the unitary operator defined by $U\overline h_k = h_k$ and obtain, for all sequences $(T_k)_{k\geq 1}$ in $\cT$,

 \end{proof}

 For a uniformly $\ga$--radonifying family $\cT$ in $\ga(H,E)$ we define

 where the fist supremum is taken over all orthonormal bases of $H$ and the second over all sequences in $\cT$.
-Inspection of the proofs of Propositions \ref{prop:closure}, \ref{prop:convex}, and \ref{prop:ideal} shows that we have where $\overline{\cT}$ is the strong closure of $\cT$, \beq \bal \n {\rm abs\,conv}({\cT})\n\ugr & = \n \cT\n\ugr \ \ \ \hbox{(real scalars)},\\ \n {\rm abs\,conv}({\cT})\n\ugr &\leq 2\n \cT\n\ugr \ \ \hbox{(complex scalars)}, \eal \eeq and \beq \n {R\cT S}\n\ugr \leq \n R\n\, \n \cT\n\ugr\,\n S\n. \eeq
+Inspection of the proofs of Propositions~\ref{prop:closure},~\ref{prop:convex}, and \ref{prop:ideal} shows that we have where $\overline{\cT}$ is the strong closure of $\cT$, \beq \bal \n {\rm abs\,conv}({\cT})\n\ugr & = \n \cT\n\ugr \ \ \ \hbox{(real scalars)},\\ \n {\rm abs\,conv}({\cT})\n\ugr &\leq 2\n \cT\n\ugr \ \ \hbox{(complex scalars)}, \eal \eeq and \beq \n {R\cT S}\n\ugr \leq \n R\n\, \n \cT\n\ugr\,\n S\n. \eeq

-Using \eqref{eq:absconv} we obtain analogous bounds for the sets discussed in the Propositions \ref{prop:L1}, \ref{prop:analytic}, and \ref{prop:jordan}.
+Using \eqref{eq:absconv} we obtain analogous bounds for the sets discussed in the Propositions~\ref{prop:L1},~\ref{prop:analytic}, and~\ref{prop:jordan}.

-We proceed with some applications of Theorem \ref{thm:bdd}.
+We proceed with some applications of Theorem~\ref{thm:bdd}.
 The first two results clarify the relation between uniform $\ga$--radonification and $\ga$--boundedness.

 \begin{corollary} If $\cT$ is uniformly $\ga$--radonifying, then: \ben \item $\cT$ is $R$--bounded with $R(\cT) \leq \sqrt{\tfrac12\pi}\n \cT\n\ugr.$ \item $\cT$ is $\ga$--bounded with $\ga(\cT) \leq \n \cT\n\ugr;$ \een \end{corollary} \begin{proof} We shall prove part (a).
 Since every $ R$--bounded set is $\ga$--bounded with the same boundedness constant, the $\ga$-boundedness assertion in (b) follows directly from (a), but this argument produces an additional constant $\sqrt{\tfrac12\pi}$.
-The sharper constant $1$ is obtained by noting that for the proof of (b), Rademacher variables can be replaced by Gaussians and the first inequality in $\eqref{(1)}$ can be omitted.
+The sharper constant $1$ is obtained by noting that for the proof of (b), Rademacher variables can be replaced by Gaussians and the first inequality in $\eqref{(1)}$ can be omitted and we may replace the role of Rademachers by Gaussians in the last step of the argument.

 Fix $T_1,\dots,T_n\in \cT$ and vectors $g_1,\dots,g_n\in H$.
 Let $(h_k)_{k\geq 1}$ be an orthonormal basis of $H$ and define $S\in \B(H)$ by $Sh_k = g_k$ for $k=1,\dots,n$ and $Sh_k=0$ for $k\geq n+1$.
 If $(r_k)_{k\geq 1}$ is a Rademacher sequence, then